The intermediate level-sets of the four-dimensional membrane model: Uniqueness of the subsequential limit

-By the previous sections, any sub-sequential limit $\eta^{D}$ of $\{\eta_{N}^{D}:N\geq1\}$ can be factorized as in Proposition \ref{3.7}.
-In this section, our aim is to show the uniqueness of the measure $Z_{\lambda}^{D}$ on the right-hand side of (\ref{fac}), and thus also the sub-sequential limit $\eta^{D}$, which particularly shows that $\eta_{N}^{D}$ converges to the same distributional limit.
+By the previous sections, any subsequential limit $\eta^{D}$ of $\{\eta_{N}^{D}:N\geq1\}$ can be factorized as in Proposition \ref{3.7}.
+In this section, our aim is to show the uniqueness of the measure $Z_{\lambda}^{D}$ on the right-hand side of \eqref{fac}, and thus also the subsequential limit $\eta^{D}$, which particularly shows that $\eta_{N}^{D}$ converges to the same distributional limit.

-Recall $\tilde{G}^{D}(x,y)=\tilde{G}_{y}^{D}(x)$ as in (\ref{cgf}), and $s_{D}(x)$ as in (\ref{sdx}).
-Then, for two domains $\tilde{D}\subset D$, the function
+Recall $\widetilde{G}^{D}(x,y)=\widetilde{G}_{y}^{D}(x)$ as in \eqref{cgf}, and $s_{D}(x)$ as in \eqref{sdx}.
+Then, for two domains $\widetilde{D}\subset D$, the function